Hans Christian 33: Production

 The design was commissioned from Harwood Ives by Hans Christian Yachts founder John Edwards circa 1979.
 Ives was paid for his work with a production Hans Christian 33.
 The design was initially built by Hans Christian Yachts at the Hansa Yachts Und Shifbau yard in Taiwan.
 Production then passed in 1987 to the Shing Fa Boatbuilding Company, also in Taiwan.
 Disagreements with several boat building yards resulted in some of the completed boats being sold under various other names.
 In 1990 production was moved to Thailand in search of cheaper labour and lower taxes under the name Dutch East Indes Trading Company, although the company seems to have completed only one boat before production was moved to Andersen Yachts.
-In 2004 production moved again to a New Zealander-owned company, Pantawee Marine, still in Thailand, using the model name Traditional 33.
+In 2004 production moved again to a New Zealand-owned company, Pantawee Marine, still in Thailand, using the model name Traditional 33.
 The design was still available in 2018, although it is unlikely any were built after 2009.
 By 2019 that company was also out of business.
 A total of 168 boats were constructed from 1980 to 2018.